History Of Infinite Banking

 This really cuts to the heart of the matter.

-To successfully implement any variant of the infinite banking strategy, one must first value oneself (specifically, one's own welfare) over others, placing a higher value on one's own savings and capital than the capital and savings of others.
+To successfully implement any variant of the infinite banking strategy, one must first value oneself (specifically, one's own welfare and financial future) over others, placing a higher value on one's own savings and capital than the capital and savings of others.
 This will become more apparent as you continue reading through this guide.

 One of the foundational premises of all variants of infinite banking is the idea that you finance everything you buy——you either pay interest to someone else, or you lose interest on your money by cashing out your savings and investments to pay cash.